klaxalk/linux-setup/README.md

 sudo crontab -e
 ```

-Add following line in the end of file, where <user> has to be your username.
+Add following line to the end of file, where <user> has to be your username.

 ```bash
 */10 * * * * /home/<user>/git/git_check.sh